Cyber-Wolfe/Netflix_and_Analyze/README.md

 # Netflix and Analyze
 Analysis of movie critic data to determine if there are implicit biases from each site.

-### Topic and Why
+## Topic and Why
 Our topic will be about movie critic ratings and whether there is a trend of biased movie reviews based on genre between the critic services.
 This topic was selected because critic reviews vary from site to site.
-It may be by 10 points or 50 points and we were wondering if one movie critic source was better than another.
+It may be by 10 points or 50 points and we were wondering if one movie critic source was better than another for certain genres.

-### Data Overview and Questions
+## Data Overview
-We found multiple datasets of critic reviews broken down by what critic service the reviews were pulled from, box office earnings, genre of the movie, the movie rating (pg-13, R, pg) we have even come across datasets that break it down by the actual critic.
-With these datasets we hope to conclude whether there is a bias in the critic review score, and what may be affecting the bias.
-The bias could be based on genre, or movie ratings.
+We found multiple datasets of critic reviews broken down by what critic service the reviews were pulled from, box office earnings, genre of the movie, and the movie rating (PG-13, R, PG).
+We have even come across datasets that break down the movie score by the critic it was given from.

-Another question is if there is a relation between the movie rating and the box office earnings.
-The biased critique of a movie may have a negative impact on the box office earnings.
-If so it can be concluded that critic services are doing the movie industry a disservice by not allowing a movie to reach its full potential in sales.
+### Questions

+* Use the dataset to find a bias in the critic review score:
+    *Bias based in genre or movie rating?

+* Relationship between the movie rating and the box office earnings?
+    * Biased critique of a movie may impact box office earnings negatively.
+    * Critics and services could be doing the movie industry a disservice with biased
+        reviews, not allowing a movie to reach its full potential in sales even if customers would enjoy it

 ### Communication
-NAMES
+NAMES: Jean Pierre
 SQUARE
 TRIANGLE
 CIRCLE